LAS VEGAS (KTNV) — Annually, the month of June represents Pride Month around the world, yet many wonder why June?

 Matthew Shepard was beaten, tortured, and left to die near Laramie, Wyoming in 1998.

 Nevada is ranked among the best states when it comes to LGBTQ rights.
 We will speak with the Human Rights Campaign on how far Nevada has come and what changes still need to be made in the state.
+We also look at the importance of representation in media.

 BLACK QUEER COMMUNITY